 I hope to be out of hospital in a week or 10 days, but I cannot wait till then to thank you all for your warm-hearted practical help in my disaster, and I send off this message from my sick bed- hoping you will pass round the fact that I am most deeply touched, and would write more fully but that circumstances prohibit a longer letter.’

-Madame Sherwin is remembered by a plaque on the wall of Hobart’s historic Theatre Royal;
+Madame Sherwin is remembered by a plaque on the wall of the former Del Sarte’s Rooms, on the corner of Hobart’s Harrington and Davey Streets.

 For more on Hobart’s historic Theatre Royal, CLICK HERE